|

 When your guests have replied to your invitations and you know who’s attending you can then work out your seating plan.
 The venue will tell you, for the number of people attending, how many tables you will have and where they will be placed.
 It’s then up to you to determine who sits where.

 The seating arrangements need careful thought; often weddings are reunions for friends and family who haven’t seen each other for a long time.
 Usually close family and friends are seated nearest the top table and it is customary to alternate male and female guests.
 For round tables, partners are usually side-by-side but sit opposite one another on long tables.
 Children can be seated with parents or on a ‘Children’s Table’ with some responsible adults (but remember that small children are likely to keep wandering back and forth to mum or dad!).
+It’s best to seat guests with a mutual interest or background together to help them feel more comfortable and relax.
+An ‘Honoured Guest’ table can be helpful for those who are not able to sit at the ‘Top Table’.

 The easiest way to sort out your seating plan is to write out the names of your guests on some slips of paper and place them around a sketch of the tables until you’re happy with the arrangement.